DinoHub-SubT/dsta_deploy/docs/azure-docker-basestation-setup.md

 **Basestation Docker Container Shell Access**

-Please follow these steps, **while on the localhost**, not on the Azure remote VM.
+Follow this step, **on the localhost**, not on the Azure remote VM.
 These steps will create the docker container on the Azure remote VM.

         # go to the deploy top level path
         cd ~/deploy_ws/src